Chapter 1 Privacy and Security of the Electronic Health Record

 • Standard 3 – Security Rule: This standard requires healthcare facilities to protect patient information when it is electronically transmitted and stored.

-The following sections provide a brief summary of these two Standards.
-For more information see: https://www.hhs.gov/hipaa/for-professionals/index.html
+The following sections provide a brief summary of these two standards.
+For more information see https://www.hhs.gov/hipaa/for-professionals/index.html

 Standard 2: Privacy Rule

-• Demographic data (name, address, phone numbers, email addresses, date of birth, and social security number)
+• Demographic data (name, address, phone numbers, email addresses, date of birth, and Social Security number)

 • Past and present health information (e.g., physical and mental health information, surgeries and procedures, medications)

-• Payment for past and present health services.
+• Payment for past and present health services

 The Privacy Rule protects patient information that is transmitted to other healthcare facilities and services, whether in writing (paper), electronically, or orally.
 This information is called protected health information (PHI).
 The Privacy Rule specifies situations when the PHI can be used or disclosed with and without the patient’s written authorization.

 A patient’s written authorization is required when the patient requests PHI to be disclosed to a third party, such as another person or healthcare facility.
 For instance, Tom gives written authorization for the doctor to talk to Jane, his daughter, about Tom’s diagnosis.
-Susie is moving and wants to see a new doctor.
+Another example is when Susie is moving and wants to see a new doctor.
 She needs to provide a written authorization to have her records transferred to the new healthcare facility.

 No written authorization is required for the following activities: